FayeAlephNil/Sophia/design.md

 These rules are not enforced by Sophia!
 They are social rules and not adhering to them is bad practice.

 ## Dependency Installation
 Dependencies will install to one of two places.
-If they are local dependencies they will install to .emilylocallibs in the project folder.
+If they are local dependencies they will install to \_emilylocallibs in the project folder.
 If they are global dependencies then they will install to ~/.emilylibs.
 They will also install with a metadata file called \_package.json which will be a clone of the metadata file in the central repo

 ## Sophia dependency file
 This file declared as name.sophia where name is a variable will describe the dependencies of the project.
 It will a json file that stores the names of dependencies, their versions, and whether they are local or global.

 ## Sophia Commands

-* get - Installs a single package based on a name (takes --local or --global)
+* install - Installs a single package based on a name (takes --local or --global)
-* getAll - Installs the packages specified in the .sophia file (takes --local or --global)
+* installAll - Installs the packages specified in the .sophia file (takes --local or --global)
 * build - builds a sophia projects dependencies installing them all locally (in .lib) so you can zip up your project and give it to an end-user and they don't need to run ```sophia getAll```
-* run - this will run a library.
-This works by checking the library for a main.em file in the library and running it if it exists
+* update - This will update your installation of Sophia with the current version of the main repo
+* upgrade - Update/Upgrade a specific dependency
+* upgradeAll - Updates/Upgrades packages specified in the .sophia file

 ## Usage in Programs